 Sexuality is about a sexual relationship, which includes social, emotional and sexual aspects.
 Long-term committed relationships are vital to supporting families over the decades needed to raise children.
-A man tends to focus on his sexual needs but a woman wants an affectionate companion.
+Men focus on their sexual needs while women hope for affectionate companionship.

 Throughout human history men and women have faced death in very different situations.
 Men have died and witnessed the death of others in violent situations such as battles, rescue services, sport, hunting and other dangerous activities.
 Women most usually have died and witnessed the death of others in domestic situations such as childbirth and nursing the old and the sick (often children).
 So men and women have very different emotional responses because they are vulnerable in different situations.

 Men’s willingness to support women in return for sex, makes it advantageous for a woman to offer sex.
 But sex does not satisfy women’s emotional needs.
 Women appreciate affection and evidence that a man is concerned for their welfare on an on-going basis.
 Men do not have the same instinct to demonstrate this kind of platonic affection towards those they love.
 Men most typically show affection when they feel gratitude after sex.
 We often expect a partner to put up with or accept behaviour that we would not accept from someone else.
 This is wrong.
 Naturally we hope for support but we should treat our lover better than others because we love them.